 Making your own potpourri can be a simple and fun way to boost your home’s scent and impress any guests that you may be expecting.
-We’ve been inspired by the Chrism oil used during the coronation to include scents such as rose, jasmine, neroli, amber and orange blossom.
-We’ll let you know how you can create your very own floral potpourri using scents inspired by the King’s special day.
+We’ve been inspired by summertime to include scents such as orange blossom, basil, rose, jasmine, neroli, and bergamot.
+We’ll let you know how you can create your very own floral potpourri using scents inspired by the season.

 What you’ll need:

 Fresh or pre-dried flowers; we recommend roses, lavender or anything you can find in your garden

 Essential oils of choice

 2 tbsp Orris Root Powder (this can be found at most herbal or health shops)

 Metal cooling rack